orangesaft/neurotech/README.md

 ## Improvements and Future Directions
 - The original study indicated that while **MRI data did not reveal meaningful structural differences**, **fMRI (functional MRI)** data showed more promising findings.
-- Future work could extend this project by incorporating **functional imaging modalities** to better capture dynamic brain activity related to AVH.
+- Future work could extend this project by including fMRI data to better capture dynamic brain activity associated with AVH.

 ---